Kentucky Beekeepers’ Calendar

 Current Month

-• Swarming peaks.
+• Swarming wanes.

 Jake Barker originally adapted this calendar from John Benham’s The Bee Calendar 4th ed.
 A great deal of the following content is John’s.
 Jake has modified the content into a bullet-point format, and has added and removed material where he saw fit.
 2/2025 Edition.